-31 December 2021 when measured against the definition required by legislation, primarily due to their charges being high (although not untypical for similar-sized AVC arrangements).
+31 December 2022 when measured against the definition required by legislation, primarily due to their charges being high (although not untypical for similar-sized AVC arrangements).

-As a result, new contributions from May 2021 were paid to the new arrangement with Fidelity.
-The Trustee will review the historic AVC and COMPS funds held with Aegon and Aviva in 2022 against the market providers.
+As a result, in 2023, the Trustee will review the options available regarding historic AVC and COMPS funds held with Aegon and Aviva.